kubeovn/docs/docs/advance/vip.en.md

 spec:
   subnet: ovn-default
   type: ""

 ```

-- `subnet`: reserve the IP from this Subnet.
+- `subnet`: The IP address is reserved from the Subnet.
-- `type`: Currently, two types are supported.
-If the value is empty, it indicates that it is only used for occupying ip addresses of ipam. `switch_lb_vip` The front-end vip address and back-end ip address of the switch lb must be on the same subnet.
+- `type`: Currently, two types of ip addresses are supported.
+If the value is empty, it indicates that the ip address is used only for ipam ip addresses. switch_lb_vip indicates that the IP address is used only for switch lb.

-Query the VIP after creation.
+Query the VIP after it is created:

 ```bash
 # kubectl get vip